pgalko/BambooAI/README.md

 **4. Debugging, Execution, and Error Correction**
 - If the generated code needs debugging, GPT-4 is engaged.
-- The code is executed, and if errors occur, the agent logs the error message and refers it to the LLM (GPT-3 or GPT-4, depending on the settings) for correction.
+- The code is executed using GPT-3,GPT-4 or a local OS model, and if errors occur, the agent logs the error message and refers it back to the LLM (GPT-3 or GPT-4, depending on the settings) for correction.
 - This process continues until successful code execution.

 **5. Results, Ranking, and Knowledge Base Build**